 Speech development issues are prevalent among children with dyslexia or other learning disabilities.
-Public schools provide speech therapy services and often these services are sufficient to help a child overcome their difficulties.
+You have several options for providing speech therapy at home.

 Public School Speech Therapy Programs